batbucket/whats-my-color/README.md

 ### What's my COLOR? ###

-* A simple mobile quiz game written in C# using the Unity engine for Android.
+* A mobile quiz game based on the Stroop Effect written in C# using the Unity engine for Android.
 * Google Play link: https://play.google.com/store/apps/details?id=com.sharr.WhatsMyColor